 You (or someone you love) might be experiencing one or more of these right now and if so, we invite you to take conscious, positive steps toward what you want.

-Here are the 10 worst case relationship scenarios (in no particular order)…
+Here are our 10 worst case relationship scenarios (in no particular order)…

 1. There’s been a drastic life change for one or both of you–the severe illness or death of a child, chronic, serious health problems, financial issues like bankruptcy, loss of a job, loss of a parent or becoming a caretaker for a parent.